joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-12-06-soccer-busses.md

 ### Rigorous argument

-first some notation — $G(a,d)$ is the expected number of new groups given that a bus just left and composition of the remaining people is $(a,d),$ $A(a,d)$ is the expected number of new groups given that we're in the midst of adding people to an A-bus, and $D(a,d)$ is the corresponding quantity when we're adding people to a D-bus.
+First some notation — $G(a,d)$ is the expected number of new groups given that a bus just left and composition of the remaining people is $(a,d),$ $A(a,d)$ is the expected number of new groups given that we're in the midst of adding people to an A-bus, and $D(a,d)$ is the corresponding quantity when we're adding people to a D-bus.

-suppose we're at the beginning of the process, then
+Suppose we're at the beginning of the process, then

 - with probability $a/(a+d),$ the new group will be formed by an American.
 - with probability $d/(a+d),$ the new group will be formed by a Dutch.

-this means
+This means

 $$
   G(a,d) = \dfrac{a}{a+d}A(a-1,d) + \dfrac{d}{a+d}D(a,d-1)
 $$

-now, when we're building an A-group, we can either:
+Now, when we're building an A-group, we can either:

 - stay in the A-group with probability $a/(a+d)$, or
 - start a new group of Ds with probability $d/(a+d).$

-similar logic applies if we're in a D-group, and we get
+Similar logic applies if we're in a D-group, and we get

 $$
   \begin{align}